Coreyo-git/Network-Design_DPR_Class/README.md

 | 5 | wipe and re configure site servers with ESXI 7.0  |
 | 6 | configure external routers with new LAN addresses  ( can be wiped prior) |

+### notes & errors

+> Vsphere installed and configured, but not aloud to add hosts as is a free license. (work arounds)?
 ---

 ## External Network IP Scheme